SUMIF with OR (Table of Contents)

 - SUMIF follows the AND logic that means it will perform an addition operation when if the criteria match.

-- SUMIFS will follow the OR and AND logic that is the reason we can perform multiple criteria at a time.
+- SUMIFS will follow the OR and logic; that is why we can perform multiple criteria at a time.

 This is a guide to SUMIF with OR in Excel.
 Here we discuss how to use SUMIF with OR Criteria in Excel along with practical examples and downloadable excel template.
 You can also go through our other suggested articles–